Keloo/dreamcraft.io/_posts/2019-11-21-uikit-in-swiftui-project.md

 2. Implementing updateUIViewController method that allow us to update our UIViewController subclass(FeedViewController).
 In our case, we will leave this method empty.

+In [this post](https://dreamcraft.io/posts/swiftui-in-uikit-project), you can find how to use SwiftUI in the existing UIKit project.